francescmarti00/dmu-multimedia/md/P5JS-Animation.md

 Change the number of frames per second to 80.

 **Exercise 8**
-Investigate how to
+Investigate how to 'reset' the position of the circle when it reaches the end of the canvas.

+# Review: audio with p5.js

-## Load and Play audio wigh p5.js
+## Load and Play audio with p5.js

 p5.sound extends p5 with Web Audio functionality including audio input, playback, analysis and synthesis.